 Due to changes in survey coverage and design, it is no longer possible to derive meaningful participation estimates from NOAA Fisheries' marine recreational fishing surveys.
-Instead, the agency will use the National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (U.S. Fish and Wildlife Service) to obtain estimates of the number of recreational saltwater anglers.
-Until these estimates are available at the state level-expected to occur in 2023-2018 participation estimates are the most reliable participation estimates we have.
+Instead, the agency recommends the use of the National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (U.S. Fish and Wildlife Service) to obtain estimates of the number of recreational saltwater anglers.